yasirkula/UnityNativeGallery/.github/README.md

 ### C. Runtime Permissions

 Beginning with *6.0 Marshmallow*, Android apps must request runtime permissions before accessing certain services, similar to iOS.
+Note that NativeGallery doesn't require any permissions for picking images/videos from Photos on iOS 11+ and saving images/videos to Gallery on Android 29+, so no permission dialog will be shown in these cases and the permission functions will return *Permission.Granted*.

 There are two functions to handle permissions with this plugin:

 `NativeGallery.Permission NativeGallery.CheckPermission( PermissionType permissionType )`: checks whether the app has access to Gallery/Photos or not. **PermissionType** can be either **Read** (for *GetImageFromGallery/GetVideoFromGallery* functions) or **Write** (for *SaveImageToGallery/SaveVideoToGallery* functions).